-- multiple bruises in clusters, or of uniform shape - bruises that carry an imprint, such as a hand or a belt - bite marks - round burn marks - multiple burn marks and burns on unusual areas of the body such as the back, shoulders or buttocks - an injury that is not consistent with the account given
+- multiple bruises in clusters, or of uniform shape - bruises that carry an imprint, such as a hand or a belt - bite marks - round burn marks - multiple burn marks and burns on unusual areas of the body such as the back, shoulders or buttocks - an injury that is not consistent with the account given - changing or different accounts of how an injury occurred - bald patches

-- changing or different accounts of how an injury occurred - bald patches - symptoms of drug or alcohol intoxication or poisoning - unaccountable covering of limbs, even in hot weather - fear of going home or parents being contacted - fear of medical help - fear of changing for PE

-- inexplicable fear of adults or overcompliance

-- violence or aggression towards others including bullying - isolation from peers.
+- symptoms of drug or alcohol intoxication or poisoning - unaccountable covering of limbs, even in hot weather - fear of going home or parents being contacted - fear of medical help - fear of changing for PE - inexplicable fear of adults or over-compliance - violence or aggression towards others including bullying - isolation from peers.

-Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
-The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
-They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).
-Sexual abuse is not solely perpetrated by adult males; women can also commit act of sexual abuse, as can other children.
+Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving violence, whether or not the child is aware of what is happening.
+The activities may involve:

+- physical contact, including assault by penetration (for example, rape or oral sex) - non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing - non-contact activities, such as: - o involving children in looking at, or in the production of, sexual images - o involving children in watching sexual activities - o encouraging children to behave in sexually inappropriate ways - o grooming a child in preparation for abuse (including via the internet)